 "Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.

-"Daily Contract Quantity" ("DCQ") means the quantity of Gas to be Scheduled each Gas Day pursuant to a Transaction.

 "Day" means a period of 24 consecutive hours, beginning at midnight C.T. on any calendar Day.
 "Business Day" means a Day on which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time.
 "Gas Day" means a period of 24 consecutive hours beginning at the time of the applicable Transporter's gas day.

 "Delivery Point(s)" means the agreed point(s) of delivery pursuant to a Transaction.